NbAiLab/nostram/processing_v5.md

 # inference_4
 ### Stortinget, Fleurs and NST
 No processing is needed here.
-Just copy the correct files
+Just copy the correct files into a single directory.
+Skip duplications.

 ```bash
 cd $base_dir